Baskar-t/baskar-t.github.io/_posts/2021-08-10-Sentiment analysis zero-shot classification using huggingface transformers.md

  'scores': [0.6742060780525208, 0.32579392194747925],
  'sequence': 'Tech Companies in India are having problem raising funds.
 Nevertheless, they are doing great with customer acquisition'}

-The below code snippers is a sentiment classifier function , given a text as input the sentiment of that text is generated.
+The below code snippet is a sentiment classifier function , given a text as input the sentiment of that text is generated.

 ```python